SOCIAL, CULTURAL AND CRITICAL THEORY GIDP

 The members of the Social, Cultural and Critical Theory GIDP will meet at least once a year to review the state of the program.

 Article 2.
-Executive Committee (EC) and Chair of the Graduate Interdisciplinary Program in Social, Cultural and Critical Theory.
+Executive Committee (EC), Chair and Vice Chair of the Graduate Interdisciplinary Program in Social, Cultural and Critical Theory.

-The GIDP in Social, Cultural and Critical Theory is administered by a Chair and an Executive Committee (EC), consisting of at least six members.
+The GIDP in Social, Cultural and Critical Theory is administered by a Chair, Vice Chair and an Executive Committee (EC), consisting of at least six members.
 The Executive Committee will be made up of faculty members from at least three colleges, ideally with members from all participating colleges.
-The Chair is appointed for a renewable three-year term and EC members are appointed for renewable three-year terms.
-Both the Chair and the EC members will be chosen by vote by participating faculty that hold regular memberships.
+The Chair and Vice Chair are appointed for a renewable three-year term and EC members are appointed for renewable three-year terms.
+The Chair, Vice Chair and the EC members will be chosen by vote by participating faculty that hold regular memberships.
 Nominations from participating faculty for both positions will be received by the EC.
 A faculty member may run for one or both positions.
 Fifty-one percent of the members will constitute a quorum.
 Majority vote of those present at a meeting or 51% return of ballots will rule.
 The roster of elected members will be forwarded to the Director of Interdisciplinary Graduate Programs for approval and appointment.
 The EC will also have 1 student member elected by the students to a renewable 1 year term.

 A) The responsibilities of the Executive Committee are to: